Step 1: Find an ABA provider.

 Step 2: Secure funding.

 Remember that each provider may accept the plans of different insurance companies.
-For example, PBS accepts plans with the following companies: Cigna, Coventry, Aetna, Avmed, Tricare, CMS Title 21, United and Blue Cross.
+For example, PBS accepts plans with the following companies: Aetna, Avmed, Beacon, Blue Cross, Cigna, Compsych, Carerisk, Gardiner Scholarship, Magellan, United and Valued Options.

 Step 3: Begin ABA therapy.